 I wasn’t going to bother watching the total solar eclipse.
 I didn’t have time.
-I hadn’t planned 3 years ahead to reserve a flight and lodging at the Grant Tetons so I could join the masses along the center path of totality on Gros Ventre Road.
+I hadn’t planned 3 years ahead to reserve a flight and lodging at the Grand Tetons so I could join the masses along the center path of totality.
 I hadn’t purchased the special viewing glasses.
 I didn’t have any white construction paper to build a pinhole camera.
 And I had an appointment that morning that I couldn’t change.
 I just didn’t have time.

-As I was waiting for my breakfast bread to toast, it occurred to me I could tape pieces of white copy paper to some cardboard I had.
+As I waited for my breakfast toast, it occurred to me I could tape pieces of white copy paper to some cardboard.
 That would be as stable as construction paper.
-While vegies were sautéing in the frying pan, I found time to cut a square in the middle of one of the cardboards with an exacto knife.
-It took only a few seconds to cut a square of aluminum foil, tape it over the hole, and poke through the foil with the end of a paper clip.
+While vegies sauteed in the frying pan, I found time to cut a square in the middle of one of the cardboards with an exacto knife.
+It took only a few seconds to cut a square of aluminum foil, tape it over the hole, and poke through the foil with a paper clip.

 I stepped outside.
 If the camera didn’t work, that would be the end of it.
-Very little time lost.

 May I say that the hardest thing I’ve ever done was resist turning around to take a peek at the actual sun to see if it was disappearing the way it showed on the white piece of paper.
 I don’t know how parents kept their kids from looking.
-It took all the discipline I had not to.
+It took all the discipline I had.
 Next time I’ll get the special glasses.

 But I’m not the only one who found time to view the eclipse.
 One clever ant did, too.
 This fine explorer – a scout, no doubt — appeared on the pinhole “negative” or “screen” where the eclipse image was displayed.
 It wandered along the edge of the paper and then stepped across the page towards the sun image.
 The eclipsed orb was almost too small for me to see but the perfect size for the ant.
 It seemed as interested in the astral event as I was and continued wandering about the screen until the “camera” was removed.